 The history of kiteboarding or kitesurfing is a story of two French brothers - Dominique and Bruno Legaignoux - with a strong determination and loving passion for water sports.

 Their story started winning sailing titles at the age of 10, such as the French Junior Championships in 1979.
 In 1984, inspired by "Jacob's Ladder," a catamaran pulled by flexifoils, Dominique and Bruno thought of a dual line kite propulsor.

-The first kite was tested with two water skis in their feet.
-The first patent was registered in 1985, the year when they present the invention at the Brest International Speed Week.
+The first kite was tested with two water skis under their feet.
+The first patent was registered in 1985, the year when they presented the invention at the Brest International Speed Week.
 Unfortunately, the Legaignoux brothers were still not lucky.
 There was no windsurfing company interested in developing a new sport.

 In the next couple of years, it's time to better their wings.
-In 1987, Bruno makes a very successful demonstration during the Funboard World Cup with biggest wing ever produced: 17m2.
-Between 1988 and 1989, the wings are more stable and lighter.
-A great improvement has been achieved.
+In 1987, Bruno makes a very successful demonstration during the Funboard World Cup with the biggest wing ever produced: a 17m2 kite.
+Between 1988 and 1989, the wings are more stable and lighter - a great improvement has been achieved.

 The first kites are tested in catamarans, small fishing boats, water skis, windsurf boards, skateboards, inline skates, inflatable boats, kayaks, buggies and many other watercraft devices.